Seeing Amazing Things

 America is a big country, and after driving through a portion of it I realize even more how truly large it is.
 Montana is one of the bigger states and we didn’t get to see nearly enough of it, but what we saw was beautiful.

-After mining we visited the capitol in Helena and as you can see from the pictures it was a lovely building.
-Inside it was filled with beautiful stained glass, historical pictures, and opulence.
-Our guide was a history buff and we were able to learn all about the early times in Montana.
-He seemed to have the back story on the painter and some of the original politicians with plenty of humor thrown in.
-It was a great tour and we even got to meet some very nice people from Arizona.
+The capitol in Helena is a lovely building.
+Inside it is filled with beautiful stained glass, historical pictures, and opulence.
+Our tour guide was a history buff so we were able to learn all about the early days of Montana.
+He knew the back story on the painter of one of their large paintings and also some about the original politicians.
+With plenty of humor thrown in, it made for a great tour.

 In Phillipsburg Montana our daughter Journey wanted to mine sapphires for her birthday.
 A fellow traveler suggested it to us and she apparently liked the idea of sapphire mining, maybe because it is her birth stone.

 So our first order of business in Montana was to mine for sapphires at Gem Mountain Sapphire Mine.
 I bought two buckets of gravel and we went through them about five times.
 When I buy dirt, I make sure I get everything from it!
 All joking aside though, the whole family had a blast and the sapphire mine was a very nice, family friendly, and inexpensive place to spend a birthday.

 Journey got her blue sapphire and Miles found a garnet, which is rare and what he wanted.
 After mining we went into town and stopped in the candy store.
 I let Journey get a bag of candy for the family to enjoy while on the road and everyone was happy.
 I would recommend going to Gem Mountain Sapphire Mine if you are in the area.